I’D LOVE TO STAY AND CHAT BUT, 2017

 Aluminum, paint, pine, glue, screws

-IT’S GETTING PRETTY LATE, 2017
+ITS GETTING PRETTY LATE, 2017

 Sizes variable